• Skip to main content

 How to Freeze

-1. Make the recipe all the way up to baking - with cracker toppping included.
+1. Make the recipe up to baking - with cracker topping included.

-2. Wrap tightly with plastic wrap 3 times and then with foil on the outside to ensure that it is wraped air tight.
-Write on the foil "Broccoli Casseole" and place in the freezer for up to a month prior to needing.
+2. Wrap tightly with plastic wrap 3 times and then with foil on the outside to ensure that it is wrapped airtight.
+Write on the foil "Broccoli casserole side dish" and place it in the freezer for up to a month before needing it.

-3. Bake from frozen - remove foil and plastic wrap and place in a preheated 350 degree oven for 60 minutes (or until hot and bubbly through the center and the top is golden brown).
-Check at the 30 minute mark.
-If the topping is getting too brown, place a piece a foil over top to finsihed baking.
+3. Bake from frozen - remove foil and plastic wrap and place in a preheated 350-degree oven for 45 minutes (or until hot and bubbly through the center and the top is golden brown).
+Check at the 30-minute mark.
+If the topping is getting too brown, place a piece of foil over the top to finish baking.

-4. Bake from thawed - move the frozen broccoli casserole in the fridge 24 hours before wanting to bake to thaw.
+4. Bake from thawed - move the frozen broccoli casserole to the fridge 24 hours before wanting to bake to thaw.
 Bake as directed (350 for 30 minutes).

 Print